dlejay/unschooling-friendly-countries/Countries/India.md

+---
+last_reviewed: 2026-03-28
+homeschooling_legal: yes
+can_start_immediately: yes
+curriculum_free_allowed: yes
+---
 # Unschooling in India

+## Compulsory education

+The Right of Children to Free and Compulsory Education Act, 2009 provides for free and compulsory education to all children aged 6 to 14 years.

-## Context
+## Homeschooling

-In 2009, India passed the Right To Education Act, which according to the Departement of School Education & Literacy,
+In 2009, India passed the Right To Education Act, which according to the Department of School Education & Literacy,

 > clarifies that ‘compulsory education’ means obligation of the appropriate government to provide free elementary education and ensure compulsory admission, attendance and completion of elementary education to every child in the six to fourteen age group.
 ‘Free’ means that no child shall be liable to pay any kind of fee or charges or expenses which may prevent him or her from pursuing and completing elementary education.